JaykeBird/ssui/README.md

 - **ColorPaletteFileReader** - load a list of colors from various color palette file formats
 - **ColorScheme** - a palette/scheme of colors to use throughout your UI.
 Used in Solid Shine UI 1.x, new projects should use `SsuiAppTheme`
 - **ColorsHelper** - contains various methods for interacting with colors and color spaces
+- **CsvLineHelper** - write or read an array of strings into a comma-separated list, including handling strings _with_ commas in them (like a line of a CSV file)
 - **ImageColorPicker** - select colors from an image, used in the ColorPickerDialog
 - **IKeyAction** - represents an action that can occur when a keyboard shortcut is pressed (such as CommandKeyAction and RoutedEventKeyAction)
 - **KeyboardShortcut** - represents a single keyboard shortcut (and the action to take when it is pressed)